Regular Masonic jurisdiction: Slovakia

-Serbia

-Following the principles of Freemasonry and the centuries-old rules, the Regular Grand Lodge of Serbia (RGLS) is the only sovereign, regular and recognized Grand Lodge in the territory of Serbia, which continues the tradition of the Grand Lodge of Yugoslavia, formed in 1919.
-It is recognized by more than 140 regular Grand Lodges from around the world.
-In relation to the above, RGLS in 2014. celebrates anniversary – 95 years since the founding of the first Grand Lodge, formed in 1919. in Belgrade, whose tradition proudly cherish.

 United Kingdom

 Masonic activity in the United Kingdom is governed by three bodies which are independent from each other.
 The United Grand Lodge of England has jurisdiction over Freemasonry in England, Wales, the Channel Islands, and the Isle of Man ("English Constitution" – "EC"), the Grand Lodge of Scotland over Freemasonry in Scotland ("Scottish Constitution" – "SC"), and the Grand Lodge of Ireland over Freemasonry in Ireland ("Irish Constitution" – "IC").

 Because of the historical role of the United Grand Lodge of England (UGLE) in the development of Freemasonry, the term "Regular Freemasonry", when it is not further defined, usually refers to the United Grand Lodge of England and its recognized jurisdictions.
 Since UGLE is considered to be not only the oldest, but also the largest grouping of lodges, UGLE recognition (or the lack thereof) is generally the barometer by which a Masonic jurisdiction is deemed regular.
 UGLE provides a list of recognised Grand Lodges on its website.